| Title: | Missing Data Imputation and Model Checking |

 an integer vector that records how many iterations have been performed

-There are a few methods for such an object, such as show
+There are a few methods for such an object, such as show, summary,

 argument and return it.